Blue Hands and Feet in Lyme Disease: Why They Turn Cold and Change Color

 Vascular studies and circulation tests were reassuring, yet the symptoms persisted.

-He noticed the color changes were worse with standing, stress, and fatigue—making this a recognized Lyme disease symptom.
+He noticed the color changes worsened with standing, stress, and fatigue—patterns consistent with autonomic dysfunction reported in Lyme disease.

 Patient details have been modified to protect privacy.